 “Michael Jordan before Michael Jordan came around,” Jokic has said.

 The idea of Thompson as a Jordan prototype is widely accepted in basketball circles.
 Jordan, who grew up in Wilmington, North Carolina, and was 11 years old when Thompson’s North Carolina State team won the NCAA title, has many times cited Thompson as one of his biggest inspirations.
 In 2009, Jordan asked Thompson to present him as he was inducted into the Hall of Fame.

 “I was in love with David Thompson,” Jordan said during his 2009 speech.
 “Not just for the game of basketball but in terms of what he represented.
 We all go through our trials and tribulations, and he did.
 And I was inspired by him.”

 Around the time Jordan became basketball’s biggest star in the early ‘90s, Thompson was looking for work.
 He’d gotten out of jail and moved back home, searching for a fresh start.
-David Shinn, the owner of the NBA expansion team the Charlotte Hornets, brought him on in the community relations department.
+George Shinn, the owner of the NBA expansion team the Charlotte Hornets, brought him on in the community relations department.
 Thompson’s job was simple: Share his story.